Best Pizza Oven 2026: Ooni vs Gozney vs Bertello

 The Thing That Actually Matters: Dough

-I need to say something that most gear guides skip: the oven is maybe 30% of the result.
+Most gear guides skip this, but the oven is maybe 30% of the result.
 The dough is everything else.

 The reason this matters: if you are disappointed with your results from a Koda 12, the answer is probably not "buy a Karu 16."
 The answer is "improve your dough."